geniokua/laptop-setup/README.md

 ---

-**laptop-setup/mac** is a script to set up a macOS environment for web development.
+**laptop-setup/mac** is a script to set up a macOS environment for web & mobile development.

 The script is idempotent: It can run multiple times on the same machine safely.
 It installs, upgrades, or skips packages